nicotowa/Movie-Project/README.md

 MOVIE-PROJECT is a modern movie discovery platform built with **React.js**, **Appwrite**, and **TailwindCSS**.
 It provides an intuitive and visually appealing experience for users to browse, search, and explore trending movies.

+MOVIE-PROJECT pulls from the TMDB API to allow users to search for their favorites movies.

 ### 🚀 Features
 ✅ **Browse Movies** – Explore a vast collection of movies.